acuminous/yadda/README.md

 * [cucumber-boilerplate](https://github.com/webdriverio/cucumber-boilerplate) - boilerplate project for an easy and powerful setup of Yadda and [WebdriverIO](http://webdriver.io/) with predefined common Webdriver steps

 ## Latest Version
-The current version of Yadda is 0.12.0.
+The current version of Yadda is 0.12.1.
 Recent changes include:
+* Removed deprecated mocha plugin
 * Added console.log to request user feedback on whether [background descriptions](https://github.com/acuminous/yadda/issues/146) can be decprecated
-* Removed deprecated mocha plugin
 * Improved examples
 * Portuguese language support courtesy of [thr0w](https://github.com/thr0w).
 Thanks.
+* Allowing the default language to be changed (affects the FeatureParser and mocha/jasmine plugins)

 ## Installation